 Time for management and education projects is included during rotations.

-The first two to three weeks of most area rotations include lectures and a lab experience for the students assigned to that rotation.
-Students acquire the basic skills and knowledge needed for later bench assignments.
+The rotations include lectures and a lab experience for the students assigned to that rotation.
+Students acquire the basic skills and knowledge needed as they progress through the rotation.

-Following the lab assignments, students rotate through various bench assignments either singly or, more commonly, two at a time.
+During the rotation, students rotate through various bench assignments either singly or, more commonly, in small groups.